teamniteo/handbook/5_People/onboarding.md

 All Niteans issue invoices to the company.
 The invoice must include: your full name and address, company name and address, date of issue, invoice number, services done, amount and IBAN bank account.
 You can use an online [invoice generator](https://invoice-generator.com/) if you don't have your own.

+### Invoicing the company

+As a remote-first company, Niteans are from all around the globe and are hired as contractors.
+This means you need to have a business or sole proprietorship open.
+And since the tax and accounting regulations differ per country, the responsibilities for this fall on you.
+If you need help with opening your business, we might have Niteans who are from the same country and can help you, so make sure to ask.

 ### Payments outside IBAN area

 For Niteans outside of IBAN area, the bank transfer might be a suboptimal solution due to high bank fees.
 For these, we use TransferWise.